jimhuaang/qsfs/README.md

   set this value to HTTP if the information you are passing is not sensitive and the service to which you want to connect supports an HTTP endpoint.
 - Compatibility:
-  - Easy to expand to support other object stores such as Amazon S3.
+  - Easy to extend to support other object stores such as Amazon S3.

 ## Installation